 - New Orleans, LA 70118

-- Have GRE scores sent to the School of Science and Engineering, GRE Code (6173).
-Note the department will consider GRE scores that are self-reported on the online application.
-Also note that the Chemistry Subject test is not required for admission into the program; students who have taken the subject test in Chemistry or related areas are encouraged to report these scores along with the GRE verbal, quantitative and writing scores.
-Foreign students should take the Test of English as a Foreign Language (TOEFL) and have the scores sent to the School of Science and Engineering at Tulane.
+- Please send a copy of your GRE scores to Ms. Linda Chevalier (email@example.com) .
+If you are accepted into the program we will ask you to have official GRE scores sent to the School of Science and Engineering, GRE Code (6173).
+The department will also consider GRE scores that are self-reported in submission of the online application.
+The Chemistry Subject test is not required for admission into the program, but students who have taken the subject test in Chemistry or related areas are encouraged to report these scores along with the GRE verbal, quantitative and writing scores.
+Foreign students should take the Test of English as a Foreign Language (TOEFL) and send a copy of the TOEFL score report to firstname.lastname@example.org .
+If accepted into the program, you will have to arrange for official scores to be sent to the School of Science and Engineering at Tulane.

 - There is no fee for applying to the Ph.D. program in Chemistry.
 The official deadline for applications is March 15.
 Applicants submitting materials after this date will be considered if fellowships are still available.